 CMNCTRL2 Sample: Demonstrates Common Control MFC Classes, Part 2

 CMNCTRL2 is the result of replacing the original CMNCTRLS sample with two smaller projects: CMNCTRL1 (tree, toolbar, date and time picker, month calendar, and animate controls) and CMNCTRL2 (progress, up/down, and slider controls).
-This design reduces the footprint of the sample code, which makes it easier to trace specific portions of the application.
+This was done to reduce the footprint of the sample code, making it easier to trace specific portions of the application.

 To build and run the CMNCTRL2 sample

 On the Build menu, click Build.

 On the Debug menu, click Start Without Debugging.

 When you run CMNCTRL2, select the tab for the control you want to activate.
 Select the styles and views from the check boxes, radio buttons, and combo boxes available in the different property pages.
 Notice how each option changes the behavior or appearance of the control being displayed.